What's New

 1. The 'Why Now': FEMA and RBI Shifts

-De-dollarization in India is no longer a slow-moving trend—it is a government-mandated structural shift.
-The Union Budget 2026 introduced significant provisions that encourage rupee-denominated trade.
-Specifically, the Foreign Exchange Management Act (FEMA) saw notable amendments (as per publicly available government notifications).
+De-dollarization in India is no longer a slow-moving trend β€” it is a government-supported structural shift.
+The Union Budget 2026 introduced provisions that encourage rupee-denominated trade, while FEMA saw procedural amendments (as per publicly available RBI notifications).
+The RBI notified the Foreign Exchange Management (Export and Import of Goods and Services) Regulations, 2026 in January 2026, effective October 1, 2026, to consolidate and modernise India's cross-border trade framework.

-These amendments allow Indian corporations to settle international invoices in INR for over 40 countries, primarily across Asia and Africa.
-This reduces the "Dollar Demand" usually required for trade, theoretically insulating the Rupee from Western sanctions or US banking crises.
-The RBI has further supported this by streamlining Special Vostro Rupee Accounts (SRVAs).
-For the investor, this means the Rupee's value is increasingly tied to India's trade strength rather than just US interest rate cycles.
-(Source: Reserve Bank of India official circulars and Union Budget documents — always verify the latest version at rbi.org.in and indiabudget.gov.in.)
+These changes build on the active expansion of Special Vostro Rupee Accounts (SRVAs), which by December 2024 were operational with 123 foreign banks across 30+ countries, primarily in Asia and Africa.
+This reduces the "Dollar Demand" typically required for trade, partially insulating the Rupee from US banking stress or Western sanctions.
+For investors, this means the Rupee's value is increasingly tied to India's trade strength, not just US interest rate cycles.
+(Source: RBI official circulars and Union Budget documents β€” verify the latest at rbi.org.in and indiabudget.gov.in.)

-2. Historical Performance & the 2026 Duty Cut
+2. Historical Performance & the Duty Shift

 3. The New Tax Reality: SGBs and LTCG

-• The Indexation Change: Most importantly, indexation benefits have been removed.
-You can no longer adjust your purchase price for inflation.
-You pay tax on the absolute gain between your buy and sell price.
+• The Indexation Change: Indexation benefits have been removed.
+You pay tax on the absolute rupee gain between your buy and sell price β€” no inflation adjustment.

-• The SGB Maturity Perk: Sovereign Gold Bonds (SGBs) remain highly tax-efficient—but only if held for the full 8-year term.
-In this case, capital gains are 100% exempt (as per current provisions; subject to legislative change).
+• The SGB Maturity Perk: Sovereign Gold Bonds (SGBs) remain highly tax-efficient β€” but only if held for the full 8-year term.
+In that case, capital gains are 100% exempt (as per current provisions; subject to legislative change).

 4. Comparing Physical vs. Digital vs. Paper Gold